OCA-Creations/Mack/README.md

 }
 ```

-For more examples and usage instructions, please refer to the [full documentation](https://github.com/your_username_here/Mack/wiki).
+For more examples and usage instructions, please refer to the [full documentation](ocacreations.github.io/mack).

 ## Documentation

-Mack's comprehensive [documentation](https://github.com/your_username_here/Mack/wiki) covers everything you need to know, including component guides, styling instructions, and advanced topics.
+Mack's comprehensive [documentation](ocacreations.github.io/mack) covers everything you need to know, including component guides, styling instructions, and advanced topics.

 ## Contributing

-We welcome and appreciate all contributions to Mack.
-To contribute, please follow these steps:
+Thank you for your interest in contributing to Mack!
+In order to get set up for development, follow these steps:
+1. Ensure you have the proper software for development: while some Mack features support older OS versions, to develop Mack, you must have macOS 13+ and Xcode 14+ installed.
+Mack is developed at OCA Creations LLC with Xcode 15 and macOS 13.4.

-1. Fork this repository
+2. Fork this repository
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Open a Pull Request on GitHub
+3. Clone this repo on your local machine: `git clone https://github.com/YOUR_USERNAME/Mack.git && cd Mack`
+4. Open the Mack folder in Xcode.
+You can open it with Finder or: `open . -a Xcode`

 If you have any questions or suggestions, feel free to [open an issue](https://github.com/OCA-Creations/Mack/issues/new).